CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 !!!
 Note
 If you lose or forget your private key password you will be unable to decrypt the files.

-Do not share your private key and your password.
+Do not share your private key or your password.

 Do not share your private key publicly.

 !!!
 Note: the Crypt4GH application will automatically load your private key the next time you will access it /open it.
 You don’t need to generate new key pairs each time you open the application.